nsnyder/snydern/readme.md

 - Copy `.env.example` to `.env`
 - Run the command `vagrant up`

-You will need to modify the file, "provisioners/privileged.sh" to use your own desired password for the MySQL server.
+You will need to modify the file, `provisioners/privileged.sh` to use your own desired password for the MySQL server.

 You will want to update `.env` with the password above, as well as with the default database that you setup.
 I recommend using MySQL Workbench as your DBMS.

 MySql Workbench settings for the server are as follows:
 Connection Method: Standard TCP/IP over SSH
-SSH Hostname: 192.168.33.10:22 (from config.vm.network in Vagrantfile) SSH Username: vagrant
+SSH Hostname: `192.168.33.10:22` (from config.vm.network in Vagrantfile) SSH Username: `vagrant`
-SSH Keyfile: /path/to/project/.vagrant/machines/default/virtualbox/private_key
+SSH Keyfile: `/path/to/project/.vagrant/machines/default/virtualbox/private_key`
-MySQL Hostname: 127.0.0.1
+MySQL Hostname: `127.0.0.1`
-MySQL Server Port: 3306
+MySQL Server Port: `3306`
-Username: root
+Username: `root`
-Password: not_safe_password (or whatever you changed it to)
+Password: `not_safe_password` (or whatever you changed it to)

 Note: Testing the database connection may fail the first time.
 Try again.